Endermandels/Meta-Math/README.md

 Each TODO item should be formatted like so:
 #### {TODO}: {Contributer's Name}

-#### Create checkState Method: Elijah

-Check the state of the game to see which path to go on next.
-Incorporate options from CSV file, if possible.

-Status: Completed

-#### Add Competence Ending: Elijah

-This ending is achieved when the player correctly answers
-    all of the questions the first time around.

-Status: Completed

-#### Add Incompetence Ending: Elijah

-This ending is achieved when the player answers all of the
-    questions, yet either had to redo some of them or flat-out got some of them wrong.

-Status: Completed

-#### Add Mentally-Disabled Mode (MDM): Elijah

-When the player gets the first three questions wrong,
-    the AI will turn on Mentally Disabled Mode, voicing the questions with caveman speech.
-The AI will also ask the player if they want to turn
-    the MDM if the player incorrectly answers the first two questions.
-The player can exit MDM only by answering all of the
-    questions correctly (or by manipulating the Game Files... somehow).

-Status: Completed

-#### Add Neanderthal Ending: Elijah

-This ending is achieved when the player incorrectly answers
-    all of the MDM questions.

-Status: Completed

 #### Add Auto Save: Joey

 Automatically save the game every time the player answers a
     question.

 Status: Assigned

-#### Add Path Memory: Elijah

-Game remembers the player's choices.
-Helps with deciding which ending to go to.

-Status: Completed

-#### Force Lowercase Answers: Elijah

-Check the lowercase version of the player's answers using tolower()

-Status: Completed

-#### Malloc Prompt Strings: Elijah

-Malloc the Prompt strings to save memory.
-Test that program handles malloc errors smoothly.

-Status: Completed

 #### Brainstorm Game File Altering Path: